incredible-four/socialmedia-api/README.md

 # Description

-It's a backend system for our [social media app project](https://github.com/incredible-four/socialmedia-app).
+It's the backend system for our [social media app project](https://github.com/incredible-four/socialmedia-app).
 User can post a content and comment on other's posts.
-This REST API was developed using Golang and written based on Clean Architecture principles with Echo Framework as web framework, GORM as ORM and MySQL as DBMS.
+This REST API was developed using Golang and written based on Clean Architecture principles with Echo as web framework, GORM as ORM and MySQL as DBMS.

 # ⚡Features
 - CRUD (Users, Contents, Comments)
 - Hashing password
 - Authentication & Authorization
 - Database Migration
-- CI/CD with DockerHub & AWS EC2
+- Automated deployment with GitHub Actions, DockerHub & AWS EC2

 # 🔥 Open API

-Here's the list endpoints we have agreed on :
+Here's the list of endpoints we have agreed on :

 <details>
   <summary>👶 Users</summary>